sictweb/bti425-2020/notes/angular-forms-intro.md

 <br>

-It's likely that you have written hundreds of these forms.
+It's possible that you have written hundreds of these forms.
 It's a very well-understood process.

 <br>